Sameersonu23/Online-ExamPortal/README.md

 To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.

-For easy understanding this system reequired
+For easy understanding this system required
 -------------------------------------------

 FrontEND